VinceNolan999/ms3-my-movie-catalog/README.md

 ### Issues found during development

 -  For loop issue.
-Named the collection as genre (should of used plural), should have been genres as this creates uniformity in 'forloop' {% for genre in genres %} Forced me to write {% for genres in genre %}
+Named the collection as genre (should of used plural), should have been genres as this creates uniformity in 'for loop' {% for genre in genres %} Forced me to write {% for genres in genre %}

 - Hero image failed validation.
 This was due to the the image being directly in the HTML code and also using a Jinja expression to locate the file.
   A simpler method was placing in the css file as 'background' and linking via a class.
 This warning was also similar for the default image of the onerror when displaying a image of the movie.